 Competenz is our industry partner and they help us recruit and build talented employees.
 This support includes promoting careers to our industry, identifying potential apprentices and encouraging work placements.

-When apprentices enrol with Competenz they are assigned a Competenz account manager.
-Their account managers understand the industry and the skills learners and businesses need.
+When apprentices enrol with Competenz they are assigned a Competenz account manager whom understands the industry and the skills needed from both the learners and businesses.

 Competenz manages and supports apprenticeships for the sign making industry via a four year programme that incorporates the Level 3 and Level 4 New Zealand Certificates in Signmaking (total 240 credits).